Raimel Tapia Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in MLB.
+- The Reds pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds' 4.91 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds have a 4.91 team ERA that ranks 27th across all league pitching staffs.

-- Reds pitchers combine to surrender 118 total home runs at a rate of 1.3 per game (fifth-most in the league).
+- Reds pitchers combine to allow 120 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- Weaver (2-2) gets the starting nod for the Reds in his 15th start of the season.
-He has a 6.72 ERA in 69 2/3 innings pitched, with 57 strikeouts.
+- Lively gets the start for the Reds, his eighth of the season.
+He is 4-4 with a 4.11 ERA and 45 strikeouts in 46 2/3 innings pitched.

-- The right-hander last pitched on Monday against the Washington Nationals, when he threw five innings, allowing two earned runs while giving up six hits.
+- In his most recent appearance on Tuesday, June 20, the right-hander threw four innings against the Colorado Rockies, allowing two earned runs while surrendering three hits.

+- The 31-year-old has put up a 4.11 ERA and 8.8 strikeouts per nine innings in nine games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.